By Ayoosh Kathuria and Shaoni Mukherjee

 Normally, any layer can be seen as a function.
 For example, a convolutional operation is just a bunch of multiplication and addition operations.
 So, it makes sense for us to just implement it as a function right?
 But wait, the layer holds weights which need to be stored and updated while we are training.
 Therefore, from a programmatic angle, a layer is more than function.
 It also needs to hold data, which changes as we train our network.

-I now want to you to stress upon that fact that the data held by the convolutional layer changes.
-This means that the layer has a state which changes as we train.
+I now want to stress that the data held by the convolutional layer changes.
+This means that the layer has a state that changes as we train.
 For us to implement a function that does the convolutional operation, we would also need to define a data structure to hold the weights of the layer separately from the function itself.
-And then, make this external data structure an input to our function.
+Then, we would make this external data structure an input to our function.

-Or just to beat the hassle, we could just define a class to hold the data structure, and make convolutional operation as an member function.
-This would really ease up our job, as we don’t have to worry about stateful variables existing outside of the function.
+Or, to avoid the hassle, we could define a class to hold the data structure and make the convolutional operation a member function.
+This would really ease our job, as we don’t have to worry about stateful variables existing outside of the function.
 In these cases, we would prefer to use the nn.Module

-objects where we have weights or other states which might define the behaviour of the layer.
+objects where we have weights or other states that might define the behaviour of the layer.
 For example, a dropout / Batch Norm layer behaves differently during training and inference.

 On the other hand, where no state or weights are required, one could use the nn.functional